Internal · Instructor Reference

 B.Traffic Patterns

-Obj: standard glider pattern entries; awareness of co-existing patterns; pre-landing checklist; airspeed + wind-drift; touchdown/stop-point selection; lift/sink/windshear corrections; flap/spoiler/brake planning.
+Obj: standard glider pattern entries; awareness of co-existing patterns; crossing designated points at appropriate altitudes; pre-landing checklist; airspeed + wind-drift; touchdown/stop-point selection; lift/sink/windshear corrections; flap/spoiler/brake planning.

 Std: turn to final at bank ≤ 45°; flies a coordinated, properly-spaced pattern.